 10. Apples

 Tests on animals suggest that the polyphenols (antioxidants) apples contain can help cut down on the amount of fat deposited in liver tissues.
-A separate study yielded similar results.
-A reduction in the amount of fat deposited can help guard against liver disease.
+The reduction in the amount of fat deposited can help guard against liver disease.

 Although there is little medical evidence to support it, many people also like to consume apples because they contain malic acid.
 This is believed to help open ducts in the liver, allowing it to be “flushed” more easily.